 Any graphic design project needs a detailed design brief.
-There are two main reasons:
+A couple of reasons:

-- It ensures the client knows exactly what s/he wants to achieve from the project.
+- It ensures the client knows exactly what s/he wants to achieve.

-- It acts as a point of reference for designers, forming the focus of their work.
+- It acts as a point of reference for everyone involved.

 This means less time (and money) is spent on the result.
-It comes down to this: The more information a client provides from the outset, the more value for money s/he will receive from the graphic designer.
+The more information a client provides from the outset, the more value for money s/he will receive from the graphic designer.

-A realistic evaluation of the company’s service/product relative to what the competition is doing.
+A realistic evaluation of the company’s service/product relative to what competitors are doing.

 An explanation of what’s happening to bring about the need for this project e.g., a new product launch.

-This includes both previous and present communication activity, such as research, advertising, direct mail, graphic design, public relations etc.
+Previous and present communication activity, such as research, advertising, direct mail, graphic design, public relations, etc.

 Communication task — “the message”